novalu/actions-on-google-typescript-template/README.md

 ## Test your app locally

-You can test your app by using your managers in the `src/TestApp.ts`.
+You can test your app by using your managers in the **src/TestApp.ts**.
 Run `gulp build` to transpile from source code and then `gulp start` to execute the `test` method.

 If you would to have your app automatically transpiled and executed when source code is changed, run `gulp build-and-watch`, leave running it in background and in another terminal run `gulp watch-run`.
 If you make any changes in `.ts` files, project will be automatically recompiled using `tsc` and then executed.

 ## Debugging

-If you want to debug to your console and Firebase functions log, you can use class `src/utils/log/Logger` as a dependency.
+If you want to debug to your console and Firebase functions log, you can use class **src/utils/log/Logger.ts** as a dependency.
 Then you can call methods `trace`, `debug`, `info`, `warn`, `error`, `fatal`.
 Logger use implementation depending on whether is app executed locally (library `signale`) or in Firebase functions cloud (simple console logging).

 If your Firebase function is not working, most likely you'll find some useful info in Firebase console.
-Choose `Develop > Functions > Log`.
+Choose *Develop* > *Functions* > *Log*.

 ## Other

 ### Use networking

-If you want to communicate with third-party API to retrieve or post data, you can use class `src/utils/network/NetworkRequest`.
+If you want to communicate with third-party API to retrieve or post data, you can use class **src/utils/network/NetworkRequest.ts**.
 This class use awesome `superagent` library to make network requests.
-Define the `Request` dependency and then use it e.g. as follows:
+Define the `NetworkRequest` dependency and then use it e.g. as follows:

 ```typescript
 try {